 Sequencing of microorganisms to engineer resistant genes in crops.
 Mapping and whole-genome sequencing of food plants to increase productivity and nutritional contents as well as environmental tolerance.

 Study of genotypes, genes, and proteins; gene-based studies of cancers; construction of endonuclease maps; detection of mutations; construction of molecular evolution map, and transcriptome profiling.

-Apart from the above-mentioned sequencing methods, many are available with certain modifications in protocols but the same basic principles.
-With possible applications in every field of life sciences, genome sequencing truly has a phenomenal impact in modern biotechnology.
+Apart from the sequencing methods mentioned above, many are available with certain modifications in protocols but the same basic principles.
+With possible applications in every field of life sciences, genome sequencing truly has a phenomenal impact on modern biotechnology.
 Particularly the high-throughput sequencing technologies have become much beneficial in areas of molecular biological studies.
-With the advent of next-gen methods, sequencing has become uncomplicated in terms of process, data, time and economy.
+With the advent of next-gen methods, sequencing has become uncomplicated in terms of process, data, time, and economy.